apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/configuration/configuration.md

    mykafka-reconfiguring-wvqns   mykafka   broker      kafka-configuration-tpl   server.properties   Succeed   restart   1/1        Sep 14,2023 16:28 UTC+0800   {"server.properties":"{\"log.cleanup.policy\":\"compact\"}"}
    ```

-## Configure parameters with edit-config command
+### Configure parameters with edit-config command

-For your convenience, kbcli offers a tool `edit-config` to help you to configure parameter in a visulized way.
+For your convenience, KubeBlocks offers a tool `edit-config` to help you to configure parameter in a visulized way.

 For Linux and macOS, you can edit configuration files by vi.
 For Windows, you can edit files on notepad.